kpal99/ValidationTools/README.md

 sh postPlots.sh -i mynewplotdir/ -o delphes_validation/mynewplotdir/ -s PhotonFlat0to150_0PU
 ```

 4. Presentation file.
-If folders that contain the pdf/png files are stored inside a parent directory and are named exactly as: "TauTag", "BTag", "ELMu", "Photon" and "QCD", then pass only that parent directory along with the directory for tex output:
+If folders that contain the pdf/png files are stored inside a parent directory and are named exactly as: "TauTag", "BTag", "ELMu", "Photon" and "QCD", then pass only that parent directory along with the directory for tex output (avoid giving "../" and such for the --parentpath option):

 ```
 python -u doPDF.py --parentpath path_to_plots/ -o output_dir/